15 Creative Ways To Use Your Old / Expired Dated Planner

 Whatever your situation with the quarantine is, chances are, you still have to work or study.

-Working from home can be extra difficult so you might need some more organization and your good old dated planner will be there to help you.
+Working from home can be extra difficult, so that you might need some more organization, and your good old dated planner will be there to help you.

-Even if you’re not facing new working conditions – you could use your planner to help you with big work projects, upgrade your qualifications, or maybe just manage your staff.
+Even if you’re not facing new working conditions – you could use your planner as a project management journal or maybe just manage your staff.

-If you’re in school it can be helpful to you as well – record your deadlines, assignments, projects, and other school staff.
+If you’re in school, it can be helpful to you as well – record your deadlines, assignments, and projects.
+I have another post with school journal ideas for you to check if you are a student.

 Use It As A Sticker Book

-Keeping stickers has always been such an issue for me – you get them and it’s all different sizes and when you put it in a folder you have to flip through it all before you find the right one.
+Keeping stickers has always been such an issue for me – you get them, and it’s all different sizes, and when you put them in a folder, you have to flip through them all before you find the right one.

 Use It For Decorative Elements